AlexGO42/galaxev_pipeline/README.rst

     mkdir hsc

-In the following sections, some shell scripts are provided as examples (also for the current HSC example).
-In general, however, the programs ``stellar_photometrics.py`` and ``create_images.py`` can be run for any combination of filters, pixel scales, and redshifts, and accept various command-line parameters to customize the synthetic images.
+Note that HSC is simply chosen as an example for illustrative purposes.
+In general, this code supports any combination of filters, pixel scales, and redshifts, so it can be tailored to observations from any instrument or survey (however, since the modeling of dust is quite limited, the user should use caution at wavelengths beyond optical and near-infrared).

 Obtaining filter curves
 -----------------------